What Is Wheated Bourbon? A Guide to the Softer Sip

 • Smoothness Creates Complexity: Don’t mistake a soft profile for a simple one.
 Without rye’s assertive spice, the subtle notes from the corn and the charred oak barrel—like caramel, vanilla, and fruit—are easier to identify and appreciate.

-What Is a Wheated Bourbon?
+So, What Exactly Is a Wheated Bourbon?

 If you’ve ever described a bourbon as exceptionally smooth, soft, or gentle, there’s a good chance you were sipping a wheated bourbon.
 So, what exactly does that mean?
 In simple terms, wheated bourbon is a style of bourbon that uses wheat as its secondary flavoring grain instead of the more common rye.
 Think of it as a recipe choice that completely changes the final character of the spirit.